Dominican women want laws to protect them

 Abortion has always been illegal in the Dominican Republic.
 In recent months, however, civil-society groups have demanded the legalisation of therapeutic abortion, which means the right to end a pregnancy:

 - when it poses a risk to the life of the mother,

 - when the foetus has malformations incompatible with life or

 - when the pregnancy is the consequence of rape.

 Legislators, however, have not made these amendments in the proposed reform.
 Abortion opponents claim to be “pro-life”, arguing that ending a pregnancy amounts to murder.
 However, things are far more complex, as became evident in a famous example in the Dominican Republic.
 It is known as “Esperancita’s case”.

 Esperancita was a 16-year-old girl who was diagnosed simultaneously with leukemia and a 7-week pregnancy in 2012.
 Doctors considered an abortion so she could undergo chemotherapy.
 However, since abortion is illegal, doctors could do nothing.
 Esperancita was not treated for leukemia, and neither she nor the unborn baby survived.

-Women’s-rights activists, moreover, point out that an uncounted number of women die because of illegal abortions (see Virginia Caballero and María Lía Ghezzi on the D+C/E+Z platform).
+Women’s-rights activists, moreover, point out that an uncounted number of women die because of illegal abortions (see Virginia Caballero and María Lía Ghezzi on th D+C/E+Z platform).

 The current penal code does not properly defend women’s basic right to self-determination.
-The reform would make things worse.
-Dominican women know the Senate will probably approve the new penal code, but they hope it will not.
-They would much prefer legislation to protect them.
+The proposed reforms would make things worse.
+Dominican women hope that the Chamber of Deputies will not approve the law passed by the Senate.
+They want to see legislation that does protect them.